Hitting the bullseye: Target visualization in Power BI for different audiences

 In this example, I’ve chosen two different approaches.

-- For the second one, I used a line and clustered column chart in Power BI.
-Conditional formatting is applied to the bars, changing the color when a target is hit (I created a measure returning 1 or 0 when a target is hit, this measure is used for the conditional formatting).
-Of course, you could also turn this around to highlight the bars when a target is missed.
+For the second visual, I opted for a line and clustered column chart.
+I apply conditional formatting to the bars, so their color changes when the target is met.
+To achieve this, I create a measure that returns a 1 or 0, indicating whether the target is hit, and used this measure for the conditional formatting.
+Alternatively, you could reverse the logic to highlight the bars when the target is missed, depending on what you want to emphasize.

 Using A Line Chart In Power BI For Target Visualization